Note: Once you’ve finished here, why not checkout the follow-up post on my art blog – 10 More Things You Can Do to Get Your Artwork Noticed.

 Ok, so this is also a shameless request for promotion, but as I mentioned earlier, if you tweet this post, I will probably check out your site, and if I like it, I’ll share it, so you really can’t lose!

-Yeah, that’s a stretch, but seriously, if you liked this article, please use the handy buttons on the left (or at the top, depending on your screen size), to share on your social platform of choice, and if you have any other tips for getting your artwork noticed, please leave a comment below.
+Yeah, that’s a stretch, but seriously, if you liked this article, please use the handy sharing buttons to share on your social platform of choice, and if you have any other tips for getting your artwork noticed, please leave a comment below.